 - Who We Are: Fishwife is a new female-founded and led food company aiming to make ethically-sourced, premium, and delicious tinned seafood a staple in every cupboard.

-- Our Tuna: Regarded as the most premium species of tuna, our Albacore Tuna is incredibly tender, bursting with flavor, buttery with each bite, and satisfyingly clean and simple
+- Our Tuna: Regarded as the most premium species of tuna, our Albacore with Spanish Lemon is incredibly tender, bursting with fresh, zesty flavor, and buttery with each bite.

-- Responsibly Sourced: Harvested in the height of the fishing season between June and August for peak quality, our tuna is pole & line caught by small boat fishermen in the Bay of Biscay, a Marine Stewardship Council-certified fishery.
+- Responsibly Sourced: Harvested in the height of the fishing season between June and August, our albacore tuna is pole-and-line caught in the Bay of Biscay by small boat fishermen.
+Our lemons are sourced from the Spanish Mediterranean coast.

 - Who We Are: Fishwife is a woman-founded and led food company aiming to make ethically sourced, premium, and delicious tinned seafood a staple in every cupboard.